spanner/radiant-sites-extension/README.markdown

 ### Status ###

 Hm.
 Late beta?
-This is pretty solid now and quite thoroughly tested but a week or two in the wild wouldn't hurt.
+This is pretty solid now and quite thoroughly tested.

 ### Installation ###